jackhumbert/fardriver-serial-example/readme.md

 ## Testing

-If successful, you should get output similar to this:
+If successful, you should get output similar to this, with a green LED:

     (Re)opening Fardriver connection
     MosTemp: 11